 - A. Some of regulatory and other requirements for transportation include: - a.
 All class 1 substances are prohibited from carriage on any public transport vehicle. - b.
-Ensuring that the substance is under the control of an approved handler or secured. - c.
-Ensuring that the explosives are not exposed to high levels of impact or pressure shock, spark energy or heat. - d.
-Exclusion of unessential personnel. - e.
-Detonators and explosives may be carried in the manufacturer's packaging cases. - f.
-Adequate and suitable fire extinguishers must be carried in the explosives vehicle. - g.
-No detonators may be carried with explosives unless they are effectively separated. - h.
-There must be no smoking in or around the vehicle. - i.
-Vehicles containing explosives must never be left unattended, must never be overloaded, and should only contain explosives for the job at hand. - j.
-Loaded explosive vehicles must never be taken to workshops or store areas and no maintenance or repair should commence on a vehicle containing explosives. - k.
-Explosives vehicles must not be used to convey miscellaneous passengers or equipment. - I. The explosives transporting vehicle (on a road) must have 250 mm Class 1 diamond placards front and rear if over 50kg - m.
+Notification to LTNZ of the intended route and times of transportation on a public road (if over 50kg of explosives) - c.
+Ensuring that the substance is under the control of an approved handler or secured. - d.
+Ensuring that the explosives are not exposed to high levels of impact or pressure shock, spark energy or heat. - e.
+Exclusion of unessential personnel. - f.
+Detonators and explosives may be carried in the manufacturer's packaging cases. - g.
+Adequate and suitable fire extinguisher(s) must be carried in the explosives vehicle. - h.
+No detonators may be carried with explosives unless they are effectively separated. - i.
+There must be no smoking in or around the vehicle. - j.
+Vehicles containing explosives must never be left unattended, must never be overloaded, and should only contain explosives for the job at hand. - k.
+Loaded explosive vehicles must never be taken to workshops or store areas and no maintenance or repair should commence on a vehicle containing explosives. - I. Explosives vehicles must not be used to convey miscellaneous passengers or equipment.

+- m.
+The explosives transporting vehicle (on a road) must have 250 mm Class 1 diamond placards front and rear if over 50kg - n.
 The driver must also have a hazardous substance licence endorsement if over 50kg and transporting on a public road.